dotnetdudes/react-starter/documentation/docker.md

 #### Build
 The Docker image can be built by running ```docker-compose -f docker-compose-prod.yml build```.

 You can run the image directly or push to a container registry.
-For example ```docker run -p 80:80 --name register-app eea-react-prod```.
+For example ```docker run -p 80:80 --name dotnetdudes-react-prod```.
 This example uses the default image name from the *docker-compose-prod.yml* file.